katherinew5896/sep11-freedom-project/blog/entry01.md

 So as you can see from my LL2 I been tinkering by looking at codes, trying them myself and watching youtube videos to get a better understanding when I don't know something.

 ## sources
-So I did my reserch for both kaboom and two.js.
-I found many sources so lets start of with the sources I found for two.js.
-The first source I found was [two.js](https://two.js.org/)
+So I did my reserch for both kaboom and three.js.
+I found many sources so lets start of with the sources I found for three.js.
+The first source I found was [three.js](https://threejs.org/) website.
+This website shows you everything there is for three.js.
+I also watched youtube videos like [How to use three.js website](https://www.youtube.com/watch?v=xJAfLdUgdc4).
+This gave me a understanding of how the website works and a tutorial on how three.js works.

 ## EDP